 • Enter in the amount you wish to pay in 'Actual amount of this bill'.

-• Review the payment details on the Payment Confirmation Popup, and select Pay.
+• Double checking the details – Review the payment details on the Payment Confirmation Popup and if correct select Pay to proceed.

 Toggle Item